-Considering the nature of the business and other initiatives, the below details are not applicable to us ii.
+Considering the nature of the business and other initiatives, the below details are not applicable to us i.
+Reduction during sourcing/production/distribution achieved since the previous year throughout the value chain?

+ii.
 Reduction during usage by consumers (energy, water) has been achieved since the previous year?